 You’re likely to find them in all walks of life: soccer fields, machine shops, artisan studios, and multinational corporations.

 Loosely following a practice of supervisory teaching and skills transfer that dates back to the Babylonian Code of Hammurabi, an apprentice would typically receive on-the-job training from employers as they learned crafts or trades.
-The length of an apprenticeship would change to meet the needs of each profession, and differed in terms of success factors and goals.
+The length of an apprenticeship would change to meet the needs of each profession and differ in terms of success factors and goals.

 The Modern-Day Apprentice